leomao/pika-vim/README.md

 - To disable the patch font:
   add `unlet g:lightline_pika_patchfont` to `local.vim`
 - To change the patch font:
-  change the unicode add the following to `local.vim`:
+  add the following to `local.vim` (change the unicode to what you want):
 ```vim
 let g:lightline_pika_patchfont = {
       \ 'leftsep': "\ue0b0",